antixenoinitiative/axiwiki/Maelstrom.md

 Outer radius: 115km (Sensor interference begins) Intermediate radius: 79km (Caustic and tidal effects begin -and get progressively worse the further in one goes-; caustic generators and free-floating Caustic Shards and Caustic Crystals are present)
-Repulsion field radius: 55km (Trigger repulsion field at this range) Inner cloud radius: Unknown, presumed to be 45km or fewer
+Repulsion field radius: 55km (Trigger repulsion field at this range) Inner cloud radius: 30km ('Eye of the Storm', safe from repulsion field, caustic and tidal effects)

 ![elite-dangerous-thargoid-invasion-update-14.jpg](/elite-dangerous-thargoid-invasion-update-14.jpg)